Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Introduction

-Here, we study Wigner flow of conservative, time-independent, one-dimensional quantum-mechanical systems featuring nearly harmonic potentials.
-We only consider the bound energy-eigenstates of weakly excited systems in pure two-state superpositions.
-This renders the dynamics strictly periodic.
+Wigner's quantum theory~\cite{Wigner_PR32} (Section~\ref{sec_2_WF}) is a representation of quantum mechanics in phase space~\cite{Zachos_IJMP02,Hirshfeld_AJP02,Hancock_EJP04,Rasinariu_FP12,Zachos_book_05,Hillery_PR84,Case_AJP08,Kakofengitis_PRA17} (additionally pioneered by Groenewold~\cite{Groenewold_Phys46} and Moyal~\cite{Moyal_MPCPS49}) equivalent to Heisenberg, Schr\"odinger and Feynman's representations of quantum theory.
+It is, historically speaking, the third representation of quantum physics and its importance is still not clear: ``\emph{Some believe it will supplant, or at least complement, the other methods in quantum mechanics and quantum field theory}"\cite{Hirshfeld_AJP02}.

-Generalisations to pure state superpositions of more than two states and mixed states will be discussed elsewhere.
+Here we investigate Wigner's quantum phase-space current~$\bm J$ and its fieldlines for the three classes of weakly-anharmonic potentials: hard, soft and odd potentials (Section~\ref{sec_4_Anharm_pot}).
+We emphasize the features the current patterns, associated with the three classes of potentials, have in common: it turns out that odd potentials are hybrids of hard and soft potentials and this is reflected in their phase-space current patterns~(Sections~\ref{sec_5_WFpatterns_EVs} and~\ref{sec_6_2state_dynamics}).

-Since Wigner flow patterns in phase space, the quantum analog of classical phase portraits, are at present still a little-studied concept~\cite{Ole_PRL13}, we stress aspects which can be understood intuitively.
-We particularly emphasise the connection of Wigner flow of weakly anharmonic systems with that of the well-studied harmonic case of quantum optics~\cite{Schleich_01}.
+We particularly stress an intuitive understanding of how the Wigner current patterns emerge~(Subsections~\ref{subsec_WF_points} and~\ref{subsec:QualitativeAnharmonic}).
+Because the anharmonicities are weak, the $\bm J$-fieldline patterns can partly be understood from the vantage point of the harmonic oscillator~(Section~\ref{sec_3_Harm_case}) and partly through perturbation analyses (Sections~\ref{paragraph_Displ_min_vortex} and~\ref{paragraph_Displ_Jp_Jx}).

-In section~\ref{sec_WF} we introduce Wigner functions and Wigner flow, and some of their mathematical features.
-Section~\ref{sec_Harm_case} discusses Wigner flow for harmonic oscillators.
-Section~\ref{sec_Anharm_pot} establishes that, from the perspective of Wigner flow, there are three classes of weakly anharmonic potentials: hard, soft, or odd potentials.
-They distort Wigner flow's stagnation features in three characteristic fashions.
-A perturbation analysis of these distortions is performed in section~\ref{sec_WFpatterns_EVs} for eigenstates and in section~\ref{sec_2state_dynamics} for two-state superpositions.
-Subsections~\ref{subsec_WF_points} and~\ref{subsec:QualitativeAnharmonic} particularly stress an intuitive understanding of how the Wigner flow patterns emerge due to the presence of a potential's anharmonicity.
-The features these flow patterns have in common are referred to in sections~\ref{sec_WFpatterns_EVs} and~\ref{sec_2state_dynamics}.
-In subsection~\ref{subsec_RabiScenario} we investigate a Rabi-oscillation scenario generalising and combining our results of sections~\ref{sec_WFpatterns_EVs} and~\ref{sec_2state_dynamics}.
-The Rabi scenario is chosen because it allows us to study the dynamics of a time-dependent but reversible two-state system.
-We conclude in section~\ref{sec_conclusions}.
+For simplicity, our discussions are limited to one-dimensional conservative quantum-mechanical systems featuring nearly harmonic potentials.
+We only consider the bound energy eigenstates~(Section~\ref{sec_5_WFpatterns_EVs}) of weakly-excited systems in pure two-state superpositions~(Section~\ref{sec_6_2state_dynamics}).